Understanding and Calculating Your GPA

 - A transferable course that you took for P/NP (or CR/NC) will not be calculated into the GPA.

 - If you have attended other colleges, meet with a SRJC Counselor to determine which classes transfer to a four-year university and should be included in the GPA calculation.

 - AP and IB credit is not included in the calculation of the GPA.

 - Your grade point average (GPA) is calculated by dividing the total amount of grade points earned by the total amount of attempted units with grades.
 Your grade point average may range from 0.0 to 4.0.
-To calculate a CSU-transferrable GPA, include courses that are CSU-transferrable (ie. Accepted for Credit: CSU or Accepted for Credit: CSU & UC).
-To calculate a UC-transferrable GPA, include courses that are UC-transferrable. (ie. Accepted for Credit: CSU & UC).
+To calculate a CSU-transferable GPA, include courses that are CSU-transferable (ie. Accepted for Credit: CSU or Accepted for Credit: CSU & UC).
+To calculate a UC-transferable GPA, include courses that are UC-transferable. (ie. Accepted for Credit: CSU & UC).
 Use a copy of your SRJC transcripts to guide your work.